 Added three full-time staff positions to the Office of Inclusion and Engagement (2020-21);

 Added Spanish-speaking undergraduate admissions counselor with responsibility for recruiting Latinx students and helping with first-generation student recruitment.

-Conducted 2020-21 tenure-track searches resulting in seven new faculty members of color, five of whom are women and four of whom are underrepresented minorities;
+Completed 2021-22 tenure-track searches resulting in 10 new faculty members of color, five of whom are women and six of whom are underrepresented minorities;

-Continue to seek diversity in non-tenure track faculty appointments and visiting scholars, appointing underrepresented minorities to visiting faculty positions in one department so far for 2021-22 and four departments in 2020-21;
+Continue to seek diversity in non-tenure track faculty appointments and visiting scholars, appointing underrepresented minorities to visiting faculty positions in six departments and the Law School in 2021-22 and four departments in 2020-21;

 Added diverse staff in a number of administrative positions in Undergraduate Career and Professional Development, the University Counseling Center, Admissions and Financial Aid, Law School Career Strategy, and the Law Library.

 Convened a Recruitment and Retention Task Force to establish new protocols for hiring and retaining diverse faculty and staff, including: